 It’s located close to the Cliffs of Moher and is famous for its limestone landscape.
 From the photos I have seen it looks quite otherworldly and a really unique place to visit in West Ireland.

-It’s also popular because you would think this landscape is barren with nothing growing it in but actually, come spring The Burren blossoms into a rock garden of wildflower so Spring is a great time to visit this part of West Ireland.
+It’s also popular because you would think this landscape is barren with nothing growing it in but actually, The Burren blossoms into a rock garden of wildflower in the spring, so Spring is a great time to visit this part of West Ireland.

 9. Aran Islands

 This is another part of the West Coast I didn’t visit as I only had 3 days in Ireland but would have loved to visit.
 Sat in Galway Bay mouth are 3 islands known as the Aran Islands.